 juicefs stats to obtain real-time performance monitoring metrics.

-From the first highlighted section in the above figure, we can see,
+The first highlighted section in the above figure shows:

-- The average size of I/O writing to the object storage is
+- The average I/O size for writing to the object storage is

 object.put / object.put_c = 4 MiB.
-It is the same as the default size of a block.
+It is the same as the default block size.

 - The ratio of metadata transactions to object storage transactions is

 meta.txn : object.put_c -= 1 : 16.
-It means a single slice flush requires 1 update of metadata and 16 uploads to the object storage.
-It also shows that every flush operation transmits 4 MiB * 16 = 64 MiB of data, the same as the default size of a chunk.
+It means that a single slice flush requires 1 metadata update and 16 uploads to the object storage.
+Each flush operation transmits 64 MiB of data (4 MiB * 16), equivalent to the default chunk size.

 - The average request size in the FUSE layer approximately equals to

-fuse.write / fuse.ops ~= 128 KiB, which is the same as the default limitation of the request size.
+fuse.write / fuse.ops ~= 128 KiB, matching the default request size limitation.

-Generally, when writing a small file, the file will be uploaded to the object storage when it is being closed, and the I/O size is the same as the file size.
-It could also be seen from the third highlighted section (creating 128 KiB small files) in the above metrics figure that,
+Generally, when JuiceFS writes a small file, the file is uploaded to the object storage upon file closure, and the I/O size is equal to the file size.
+In the third stage of the figure above, where 128 KiB small files are created, we can see that:

-- The PUT size to the object storage is 128 KiB, calculated by
+- The size of data written to the object storage during PUT operations is 128 KiB, calculated by

 object.put / object.put_c.